MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshooting-servicenow-knowledge-connector.md

 1. Check if the user searching for the article has the required permissions to access the ServiceNow Knowledge articles.
 You can do that by using the [User criteria diagnostics](https://docs.servicenow.com/bundle/washingtondc-servicenow-platform/page/product/knowledge-management/concept/diagnose-knowledge-user-criteria.html) tool in ServiceNow.

 2. Check if the user is correctly mapped to a Microsoft Entra identity.
 Mapping issues usually show up as a '2006' error in the Error tab.
-Check the user mapping formula and if needed change the mapping method.<br>
+Check the user mapping formula and if needed, change the mapping method.<br>

    ![Screenshot of Mapping identity error.](media/troubleshooting-servicenow-knowledge-connector-map-identity-error.png)